-Working abroad sounds like an adventure to many people.
-However, job search in Germany requires more than just the obvious German CV writing and translation, it requires thorough preparation.
+Work abroad sounds like an adventure to many people.
+However, job search in Germany requires more than just the obvious Germany CV with Germany cover letter writing and translation, it requires thorough preparation.
 You will face problems that probably did not even come to your mind when you decided to find overseas careers.

 Time: GMT + 1 (GMT + 2 from last Sunday in March to last Sunday in October).